-To import the Excel data, simply highlight the four columns in the Excel spreadsheet and copy them onto the clipboard (Ctrl-C).
+To import the Excel data, simply highlight the two columns and two rows in the Excel spreadsheet that contain the data and copy them onto the clipboard (Ctrl-C).
 Note: highlight only the numeric data.
 DO NOT highlight the column and row descriptions.
-Then in the Import Loads window click on the Excel icon.
+Then click on the Excel icon.
 The data will be imported.
-Data can be modified (if necessary) and transferred into the loads modules following the method described above in "Using the Import Button for Commercial Loads Programs Files."